filipguz/LoginTest/README.md

-# Learning Java and Spring Boot with a taste of Matrix! ;-)
+# Learning Java and Spring Boot

 This repository is part of my journey to learn **Java** and **Spring Boot**.
 It's a collection of various projects and exercises that I've been working on to strengthen my knowledge of web development, security, and backend development.